The GRE Subject Tests

-GRE Subject tests are only offered three times a year, in April, October, and November.
-The tests are not administered by computer, and are only offered in the paper-and-pencil format.
-Each test is two hours and fifty minutes in length.
+GRE Subject tests are usually offered three times a year, in April, October, and November.
+The tests are not computer-based and are offered in paper-and-pencil format.
+Each test comprises only one section and is two hours and fifty minutes in length.

 How are the tests scored?

-Subject Tests scored on a scale that ranges from 200 to 990 points, in 10 point increments (not all Subject Tests use the entire scale, however).
-In addition, some tests have an additional set of subscore results that reveal your abilities in certain specific areas of the discipline.
+Subject Tests scored on a scale that ranges from 200 to 990 points, in 10 point increments.
+Not all Subject Test administrations use the entire scale, however; e.g. the highest score might sometimes be 830; at other times it might be 910.
+In addition, some tests include subscore results in certain subjects.

-Most schools accept Subject Test results, but not all schools require them from applicants.
-Check with the individual school to see how they handle Subject Test results.
+Most schools accept Subject Test results but not all schools require them.
+Check with individual schools to inquire about their Subject Test policies.

 Should I take a Subject Test?